Farshid-Monhaseri/app-framework-binder/docs/reference-v3/func-req.md

  * Revokes the subscription established to the 'event' for the client
  * link identified by 'req'.
  * Returns 0 in case of successful subscription or -1 in case of error.
  *
+ * Revoking subscription MUST be called BEFORE replying to the request.
+ *
  * @param req the request
  * @param event the event to revoke